The Corporate Immigration Review: Panama

 If a foreign national wishes to apply for a non-resident visa or a residence permit, immigration laws set different requirements based on different situations.

 As a general rule, all employers must contract Panamanian employees, or foreign nationals married to Panamanian citizens or who have resided in the country for at least 10 years, in a proportion of at least 90 per cent of the ordinary personnel of the organisation, while 10 per cent of the ordinary personnel may be foreign nationals; however, employers may engage foreign personnel who are considered experts or technicians up to a proportion of 15 per cent of the total number of workers.
-In any event, the proportion of wages or remuneration together, and the category of foreign staff, cannot exceed those limits of 10 per cent and 15 per cent respectively.
-In some limited circumstances, a larger proportion of foreign experts or a technician is permitted for a defined period, working in a regulated sector of the economy, such as energy; however, this requires the recommendation of the relevant authorities and approval by the Ministry of Labour.
+In any event, the proportion of wages or remuneration together, and the category of foreign staff, cannot exceed those limits of 10 and 15 per cent respectively.
+In some limited circumstances, a larger proportion of foreign experts or a technician is permitted for a defined period to work in a regulated sector of the economy, such as energy; however, this requires the recommendation of the relevant authorities and approval by the Ministry of Labour.

 v The immigration authorities